On Tuesday, October 29, 2019, Lawrence County Commissioners approved a resolution to implement Commercial Property Assessed...» Read More

-Sustainable Energy Fund was formed in 1999 through a settlement during deregulation of the electric deregulation.
+Sustainable Energy Fund was formed in 1999 as a result of electric utility deregulation.

 While Sustainable Energy Fund (SEF) does not perform energy upgrades, we do finance upgrades for commercial, governmental, nonprofit and agriculture entities.
 SEF does have technical expertise on staff to review and verify proposals provided by Energy Service Providers if clients have questions concerning an energy project.

 A project must meet at least one of the following criteria:

 - Reduce energy consumption

 - Replace a “dirty” fossil fuel with a clean (or cleaner) energy source such as a combined power and heat plant (CHP)

 SEF provides commercial loans to businesses and nonprofits.

 SEF can fund a project up to 5 years; however, we can provide a 20-year amortization period loan to help decrease loan payments.
 The client can choose to pay the balloon payment at the end of the 7 years or refinance the loan.